NorfairKing/smos/smos-docs-site/content/pages/directories.markdown

 ## Reference

 A reference directory contains files that you may as reference material in the near future, but do not comprise TODO items.
-These can, be smos files, but do not have to be.
+These can be smos files, but do not have to be.

 ## Archive